Have you ever been bothered by mild urinary leaks when you are laughing, coughing, or sneezing?

 It’s not a normal part of aging!
 Yes, though older people are more prone to urinary incontinence, it should definitely not be considered as a regular part of aging and left untreated.
 Normalizing it only makes it difficult as the problem exacerbates with age.

 It can absolutely be cured if you figure out what’s causing it.
 Most people believe that it’s a chronic problem with no treatment options.
 There are several options for treatment: Kegel exercises, medication, or even surgery.
 One just needs to find out what is causing the incontinence.

 The incontinence that comes with pregnancy and childbirth is usually temporary.
 If your urinary incontinence began during pregnancy or after childbirth, it is definitely a temporary issue which should either go away on its own or should go away with Kegel exercises.

 The Kegel Way of Cure

-If your urinary incontinence is a result of weak pelvic floor muscles, you can definitely cure it by means of Kegel exercises.
+If your urinary incontinence (bladder leaks) is a result of weak pelvic floor muscles, you can definitely cure it by means of Kegel exercises.
 Kegel exercises are a set of exercises that are done to improve the tone of your pelvic floor muscles.
 To find the pelvic floor muscle, stop midway when you are peeing.
 That is the muscle your need to exercise.

 Empty your bladder before doing these exercises.
 Clench your pelvic floor muscles for three counts and release it for three counts.
 Clenching your muscle does not mean holding your breath!
 So make sure you are exercising the right muscles.
 Do the exercise thrice in the beginning; you can eventually hold the muscles for up to ten counts and release it for ten counts.
 You can do this simple exercise anywhere and everywhere.
 The key is consistency.
 For best results, do it every single day for a few months till you can feel the difference.